-Colorado Highway 119
+Colorado 119

-About CO Highway 119
+About CO 119

-Colorado Highway 119, locally known as the Diagonal, connects Boulder to Longmont and travels through Gunbarrel and Niwot.
+CO 119, locally known as the Diagonal, connects Boulder to Longmont and travels through Gunbarrel and Niwot.
 Currently, there are 45,000 vehicles a day that travel along the corridor.
 There is a projected 25% increase in traffic by the year 2040.

 To address growing travel demand and provide improved mobility in the northwest region, RTD, along with the Northwest Mayors & Commissioners Coalition, completed the Northwest Area Mobility Study (NAMS) in 2014.
 The study determined a prioritized list of mobility improvements for the region.
 Implementing Bus Rapid Transit (BRT) along CO 119 was identified as a high-priority project.